Rodriguez v. FDIC: Legal matters

 With the bankruptcy court given the responsibility of finding out to whom the money should be paid out, the court used a previous agreement between United Western Bancorp and United Western Bank to hold that the money should be paid to United Western Bancorp; however, this was appealed by the FDIC to a United States district court.

-The district court overturned the decision of the previous court with the rationale that the Bob Richard Rule which had been determined in a previous case in an appellate court, gave the money to United Western Bank as they were the entity that suffered monetary loss.
-Dissatisfied with the district court's ruling, Rodriguez appealed its ruling to the United States Court of Appeals for the Tenth Circuit, who upheld the district court's ruling.
-The plaintiff then filed a petition for a Writ of Certiorari, which was subsequently granted by the Supreme Court.
+The district court overturned the decision of the previous court with the rationale that under the Bob Richards rule gave the money to United Western Bank as they were the entity that suffered monetary loss.
+Rodriguez appealed to the United States Court of Appeals for the Tenth Circuit.
+The appeals court upheld the district court's ruling and the Supreme Court granted certiorari.

 Decision

 The previous judgment was vacated and the case was remanded to the Tenth Circuit to decide without considering the Bob Richards rule.
 The Supreme Court found that the Bob Richards rule was "not a legitimate exercise of federal common lawmaking", which went beyond the ability permitted of federal judges to "appropriately craft the rule of decision".
+Justice Gorsuch cites the fourth Cort v.
+Ash factor: Corporations are generally "creatures of state law", and state law is adequate for resolving a dispute about the distribution of a consolidated corporate tax refund.

+Further proceedings

-On remand from the Supreme Court, the Tenth Circuit decided that the refund belonged to the FDIC as the Western United Bank and not Western United Bancorp.
+On remand from the Supreme Court, the Tenth Circuit held that the outcome under state law was the same as it was under the Bob Richards rule, reaffirming their previous decision that the refund belonged to the FDIC as receiver, and not the trustee for the bank's failed parent company Western United Bancorp.
 The judgment was then remanded to the bankruptcy court.